alugili/ModernArchitectureShop/README.md

 }
 ```

-The above items are loaded and return it to the BlazorUI so that it can
+The above items are loaded and return it to the shopui so that it can
 display them.

 Summary